-Note: CCNE policy allows for program officials to participate in the EPRAC meeting, but this is not required.
-The EPRAC deliberates and forms its recommendations in executive session; therefore, program officials are not present during this portion of the meeting.
+Note: CCNE policy allows for program officials to participate in the NPFRAC meeting, but this is not required.
+The NPFRAC deliberates and forms its recommendations in executive session; therefore, program officials are not present during this portion of the meeting.

-- Within 30 days of the CCNE Board of Commissioners meeting, CCNE notifies institutional and program officials as well as appropriate agencies of all final actions.
-The report of the evaluation team and the program's response to the team report are available to the institution in the CCNE Online Community.
-In addition, CCNE notifies the EPRAC and members of the evaluation team of the accreditation decision.
-CCNE makes all final actions available to the public by posting them on the CCNE website. - CCNE invites and encourages the chief nursing officer/chief nurse executive (or designee) to evaluate the CCNE accreditation review process by completing the survey that is available on the CCNE Online Community.
+Within 30 days of the CCNE Board of Commissioners meeting, CCNE notifies institutional and program officials as well as appropriate agencies of all final actions.
+The report of the evaluation team and the program's response to the team report are made available to the institution.
+In addition, CCNE notifies the

+NPFRAC and members of the evaluation team of the accreditation decision.
+CCNE makes all final actions available to the public by posting them on the CCNE website.

+CCNE invites and encourages the chief nurse (or designee) to evaluate the CCNE accreditation review process by completing a survey.
 The survey will become available after the program has received notification of the accreditation decision by the CCNE Board of Commissioners.